PatBall1/detectree2/docs/source/contributing.rst

 With checks configured in the `.pre-commit-config.yaml` file in the project root.
 This generally has the effect of improving the quality of individual commits without needing to rely too much on server side checks for code quality.

 As an alternative to running pre-commit hooks, one can still run the checks manually but the programmer must be careful that all checks pass - the CI will not permit a commit unless all tests are successful.
 To see up-to-date commands, consult the relevant workflow.
 Note that different versions of python (+packages) may give different errors to the CI, so correcting errors may take a few attempts.
+There may also be discrepancies between the client pre-commit hooks and server CI checks.
+It is best to update the pre-commit hooks if possible in this case.

 - ``black``: Ensure consistent formatting of Python files